robkoo/EndpointAnalytics-RemediationScript-Apache-Commons-text/README.md

 - %APPPDATA%\JetBrains\Rider2023.1\plugins\azure-toolkit-for-rider\commons-text-1.10.0.jar

 # Detection and remediation script for Defender
-This detection and remediation scripts finds old Jetbrain Rider profiles and removes all profile flders except the latest one.
+This detection and remediation scripts finds old JetBrain Rider profiles and removes all JetBrain Rider profile folders except the latest one.